Rover1218/blog-site/README.md

 ## Features

-- **User Authentication**: Users can sign up, log in, and log out securely.
+- **User Authentication**: Users can securely sign up, log in, and log out.
-- **Session Management**: Sessions are maintained so users can easily manage their posts without needing to re-login repeatedly.
+- **Session Management**: Persistent sessions enable users to manage their posts without having to re-login.
-- **Create & Manage Posts**: Users can create new blog posts and view their own posts, as well as see posts from others.
+- **Create & Manage Posts**: Users can create new blog posts, view their own posts, and browse posts from others.
-- **Randomized Backgrounds**: The blog post creation page comes with dynamic, randomized background images to enhance user experience.
+- **Randomized Backgrounds**: The blog post creation page includes dynamic, randomized background images for a personalized experience.
-- **Favicon Support**: Includes a favicon for branding and improved user interface.
+- **Favicon Support**: Includes a favicon for improved branding and user interface.

 ## Tech Stack

 - **Backend**: Node.js, Express.js, MongoDB
 - **Frontend**: EJS (Embedded JavaScript templates), CSS, JavaScript
 - **Session Management**: Express Session with MongoDB as the session store
-- **Authentication**: Custom authentication with password hashing using `bcryptjs`
+- **Authentication**: Custom authentication using `bcryptjs` for password hashing

 ## Getting Started

 ### Prerequisites

-Make sure you have the following installed on your machine:
+Ensure you have the following installed:
 - [Node.js](https://nodejs.org/)
 - [MongoDB](https://www.mongodb.com/)